cutesparrow/Melbourne-Exercise-Client/README.md

 8. UBottomSheet

-### used swift package is stored in views/resource folder
+### used swift package list can be access in xcode and there are two modified package are stored in views/resources folder
-AlertX and bottomView
+1. AlertX
+2. BottomBar-swiftUI

-by Gaoyu Shi
+coded by Gaoyu Shi